eigr/eigr.github.io/eigr_io/blog/2023-05-25-distributed-elixir-made-easy.md

 - Establishing a reliable distribution mechanism for sending messages to actors within your own edge, with the ability to synchronize them later.
 - Mitigating process queue bottlenecks to optimize performance and prevent delays.
 - Ensuring atomicity in a distributed system, maintaining data consistency and integrity.
+- Ensuring that you can concentrate on your domain-specific code without being burdened by unnecessary complexities and boilerplate.
+- Implementing seamless integration patterns, including process pipelines, customized activators, workflows, and effective management of side effects, among others.
+- Developing and managing infrastructure code related to brokers, caching, and other components.

-Or, you could let Spawn do that stuff for you.
+Alternatively, you could let Spawn do that stuff for you.
+While it may initially seem like overkill for a simple problem, it can save you from falling down the rabbit hole as your requirements grow more complex.
+By utilizing Spawn, you can offload the burden of managing these intricacies and focus on solving your problem at hand.

 ## How is this related with distributed systems?